-The first thing you need to do is separate the PCBs into 3 separate boards and break off the tabs from each using needle-nose or flat-head pliers.
-You should be left with the PCBs shown to the right.
+Before you begin, separate the PCBs into individual boards and break off the tabs from each using needlenose or flat-head pliers.
+You should be left with the three PCBs shown to the right.

-The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest.
-This way, when you turn the PCB upside down, the components are held in place when soldering.
+The general principle for PCB population is that you want to work in layers from shortest components (i.e. lowest-profile) to tallest so that when the PCB is upside-down, everything is making contact with the work surface and is held in place.